sfc-gh-eraigosa/dcos-demo-dpipe/README.md

 1. You'll need [vagrant (recommend 1.9.4)](https://www.vagrantup.com/).
 2. Install [docker-machine to build the demo app](https://github.com/docker/machine/releases/tag/v0.11.0).
 We'll be using the virtualbox driver to get a local docker client.
 3. You'll need a current docker client:  https://github.com/moby/moby/releases/tag/v1.13.1
-3. A system with about ~12G of RAM, and 4 Cores.
+3. A system with about ~17G of RAM, and 7 Cores.
 This demo was built on macOS 10.12.3.
 SSD drive is highly desirable.
 An internet connection with 10 mBits / sec or better.

+## Time Estimate

+- Allow 30 minutes for vagrant up to complete.
+- Allow 30 minutes for DC/OS deployment steps.

 ## How to prepare